Spider-Verse

-The comic book series received generally positive reviews.
-Following the conclusion of the event in Amazing Spider-Man #14, several characters introduced in it such as Spider-Gwen, the Spider-Woman of Earth-65, were featured in titles of their own.
+The comic book series has received generally positive reviews and proved to be one of the most popular comics related to Spider-Man universe in recent history.
+Following the conclusion of the event in Amazing Spider-Man No. 14, several characters introduced in it such as Spider-Gwen became prominent figures in Marvel Comics, with some featured in titles of their own.
 Several of the Spider-Men from this event reunited for the second volume of Spider-Verse set during the Secret Wars and continued to operate together in the Web Warriors series.
 The 2017 event "Venomverse" was structured in a similar way to Spider-Verse, featuring alternative versions of Venom instead.
 In 2018, a direct sequel to Spider-Verse titled Spider-Geddon was released.
-A conclusion to the Spider-Verse storyline—titled End of the Spider-Verse—is scheduled to begin later in 2022, following the release of the Edge of Spider-Verse series in August 2022 which introduces even more new alternate versions of Spider-Man.
+Another Spider-Verse storyline—End of the Spider-Verse—ran from 2022 to 2023, following the release of an ongoing Edge of Spider-Verse series which introduced even more new alternate versions of Spider-Man, followed by the spin-off series Spider-Society, Spider-Man: Octo-Girl, and Spider-Boy, and then a joint crossover storyline—Spider-Verse vs. Venomverse—in 2025.

-The idea of bringing together alternate versions of Spider-Man was also explored in various video games and the Ultimate Spider-Man animated series, with the 2018 animated film Spider-Man: Into the Spider-Verse and its sequels Across the Spider-Verse (2023) and Beyond the Spider-Verse (2024), serving as a loose adaptation of this story arc.
-The 2021 Marvel Cinematic Universe film Spider-Man: No Way Home also took inspiration from this idea, featuring all three live-action movie versions of Peter Parker.
+Spider-Verse also served as the primary inspiration behind many other stories in external media centered around bringing together alternate versions of Spider-Man.
+This includes seasons 3 and 4 of the Ultimate Spider-Man animated series, as well as the 2018 animated film Spider-Man: Into the Spider-Verse and its sequels Across the Spider-Verse (2023) and Beyond the Spider-Verse (2027), and the 2021 Marvel Cinematic Universe film Spider-Man: No Way Home, the latter featuring three of the live-action movie versions of Peter Parker.